abussalb/meta-analysis-statistical-tools/README.md

 The repository has the following structure:
 * src
+** metaanalysis: metaanalysis and plots
+** saob: systematic analysis of biaises
+** stats: standard statistical tools commonly used for metaanalysis
-* tests
+* tests: unitary tests and validation compatible with pytest
 * documentation
+** html package documentation
+** html of the original article
-** original article: the tex source code of the original manuscript;
+** tex source of original article

 Please feel free to re-use, suggest improvement, and contributes.
 Please cite *Bussalb et al. (complete ref here)*.